tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 * Headers hash
 * response body object which responds to each

-Obvious question here is why does rack says about responding to particular method .
-This one of the powerfull paradigm available in ruby called [duck typing](https://en.wikipedia.org/wiki/Duck_typing) . ie rack doesn't care about object or it's implementation as long as it responds to the particular method
+The obvious question here is why does rack says about responding to the particular method.
+This one of the powerful paradigm available in ruby called [duck typing](https://en.wikipedia.org/wiki/Duck_typing). ie rack doesn't care about the object or it's implementation as long as it responds to the particular method

-Let's take a look at a simple example
+Let's take a look at a simple example.

 Install rack